 In our case we know that number of visitors by “country codes” query (1st position by this keyword in SERP) is about 1500 visitors per day.
 It means that total number of such searches is about 3000 per day (according to data about visits spreading on positions in SERPs, the first place brings about 50% searches).

 On this basis, we can conclude that “fxcm” query is typed in about 470 times a day.
 Thus, we see that all brand queries bring 500 visits per day, and get type-in traffic of about 2.000 visits a day on www.fxcm.com.

 Referrers (visits from other sites)

 It’s a little harder here, because most likely we will not be able to learn number of visits from other projects.
 However, we can find out who sends more traffic and who sends less.

 And again Alexa comes to the rescue:

 You should note that it can be not the sites where link/banner of researched project is placed.
-If the user was reading news onand then typed in the URL bar, we will see these visits here as well.
+If the user was reading news on www.dailyfx.com and then typed www.fxcm.com in the URL bar, we will see these visits here as well.
 But their overall quantity will not be too numerous, and therefore we can consider projects mentioned above traffic generators for our project.

 Let’s complement our information with data provided by Сompete.com…